Summarize Content With:

 What is an AI Voice Agent?

-An AI Voice Agent is a software that can also be referred to as an AI virtual assistant that is typically powered by artificial intelligence, that allows for the most natural and conversational interactions through spoken language.
+An AI voice agent is a software that can also be referred to as an AI virtual assistant that is typically powered by artificial intelligence, that allows for the most natural and conversational interactions through spoken language.
 Basically, it’s an AI call assistant, which enables machines to perceive human language and respond to that in a similar way.

 Key Components of AI-powered voice assistant

-2. Natural Language Understanding(NLU): This step is used for analyzing the context and detecting the user’s intent to define the entities.
+2. Natural Language Understanding (NLU): Analyzes the context and detecting the user’s intent to define the entities.

-6. Text-to-Speech(TTS): TTS helps transform the generated text response shared by the system into audio that is shared by the system to the user.
+6. Text-to-Speech (TTS): Transforms the generated text response shared by the system into audio that is shared by the system to the user.

 8. Analytics and Monitoring: Monitoring helps you track usage and identify the pain points and drop-offs.
-It helps optimize the assistant’s performance.
+9. Security and Compliance: Protects sensitive data and ensures regulatory compliances are met.

 How Does an AI Voice Agent Work?